marziosala/marziosala.github.io/_posts/2023-10-15-story-telling.md

 The final step is a small application that displays the images and reads the text aloud.
-On Windows, the corresponding language pack must be installed or results will be wierd.
-The `pygame` application itself is basic and only used to show the images.
+On Windows, the corresponding language pack must be installed or results will be a wierd pronounciation of Italian words in whatever language has been installed.
+The `pygame` application itself is really basic and only used to show the images and sync them with the audio.

 ```python